shkimay/Text2World/README.md

 - BLIP-ITM (prompt-video alignment / controllability)
 - PhyGenEval (VQA-based physical plausibility)

+## Results

+## Scope of This Repository

+This repository focuses on analyzing the impact of **template-based prompting** by comparing:

+- **Base prompt directly applied to the Text-to-World model**, and
+- **LLM-generated prompts based on structured templates**, followed by Text-to-World generation.

+While preliminary experiments explored comparisons between LLM-generated base prompts and LLM-generated template prompts, those results did not show statistically significant differences and are not included in this repository.

+Accordingly, this repository presents results from the finalized experimental setting used in our reported study.

 # References
 We used the code from following repositories: [PhyGenBench](https://github.com/OpenGVLab/PhyGenBench), [DOVER](https://github.com/VQAssessment/DOVER), [LPIPS](https://github.com/richzhang/PerceptualSimilarity), [LAVIS](https://github.com/salesforce/LAVIS)